Intermediate Torch: Double Helix Striking Glass

 • Closed-toe shoes must be worn in the Glass Studio at all times.

-• Where long sleeves and long pants, and clothing of 100% cotton.
+• Wear long sleeves and long pants, and clothing of 100% cotton.
 Tie back long hair.

 BARN Policies